wq/wq/docs/app/map.js.md

 #### Configuration Options

-In addition to the mode and map attributes, each map configuration can have one of the following:
+In addition to the mode and map attributes, each map configuration can have the following options:

 name | default | purpose
 -----|---------|---------